 From the beginning, Claudia, my protagonist, grabbed the story in her tiny fingers and hauled me along with her.
-I sometimes felt like she was sitting by my side, whispering her tales into my ear, and I appeared quite crazy, I’m sure, as I couldn’t help but speak back to her.
+I sometimes felt like she was sitting by my side, whispering her tales into my ear.
+I appeared quite crazy, I’m sure, as I couldn’t help but speak back to her.
 Lucky I had the wine to blame for my imaginary friends.

 The nudge finally became a push at midnight, one stormy night (what is it with wild weather and inspiration?) and I could no longer ignore my cast of characters leaping from their neglected drafts.
-My reinstated novel writing practice always took place at night, with candles lit and incense burning and meditation music soothing the frustration of sentence structure.
+My reinstated novel writing practice always took place at night, with candles lit, incense burning and meditation music soothing the frustration of sentence structure.

 After a few years – how long exactly, I no longer wish to keep track of – I decided to ‘get thyself to an editor’, with my finished work.
-My editor for ‘The Gypsy Trail’ was, and is, one of the most delightful, exuberant, talented, succulent people I’ve ever had the pleasure of knowing – but nothing could have prepared me for the unique sense of learning and frustration that comes with this form of editing.
+My editor for ‘The Gypsy Trail’ was, and is, one of the most delightful, exuberant, talented, succulent people I’ve ever had the pleasure of knowing, but nothing could have prepared me for the unique learning and frustration that comes with this form of editing.

 I’d had my articles edited, was not a stranger to evil red lines and emotion never played much of a role.
-But I’d never fallen in love with my own characters and their worlds in such a way that any disruption to that fictional paradise/hell, felt like an intrusion into my very own sacred private life.
+But, I’d never fallen in love with my own characters and their worlds in such a way that any disruption to that fictional paradise/hell, felt like an intrusion into my very own sacred private life.
 Never did the quote, “In writing, you must kill your darlings”, by William Faulkner, become more useful or more annoying.

 ‘The Gypsy Trail’ launched December 2015: Lodestone Books.